padogrid/bundle-none-tutorial-padogrid/README.md

 The `downloads` directory contains the downloads done by the `install_padogrid` command, which you have previously executed using `curl`.
 PadoGrid distributions include this command so that you can use it to install additional products at any time.

 The `products` directory contains the installed products.
 Product installations are typically done by inflating the downloads.
-For example, the downloaded `hazelcast-5.1.4-slim.tar.gz` and `padogrid_0.9.21.tar.gz` distriubtions are inflated by `install_padogrid` in `products/hazelcast-5.1.4-slim` and `products/padogrid_0.9.21`, respectively.
+For example, the downloaded `hazelcast-5.1.4-slim.tar.gz` and `padogrid_0.9.21.tar.gz` distributions are inflated by `install_padogrid` in `products/hazelcast-5.1.4-slim` and `products/padogrid_0.9.21`, respectively.

 The `snapshots` directory is reserved for future use.
 PadoGrid snapshot builds are also available and installable using `install_padogrid`.
 Note that the snapshots are currently installed in the `products` directory, not in the `snapshots` directory.
 This may change in the future.